clairebendig1/documentation-style-guide/README.md

 A practical style guide for developer-facing technical documentation — API references, SDK guides, tutorials, and platform documentation.

-This guide reflects the principles I've used to build and maintain documentation systems at scale, including the style standards I authored at Meta's Reality Labs that became the automated baseline for all developer documentation submissions.
+This guide reflects the principles I've used to build and maintain documentation systems at scale, including the style standards I authored that became the automated baseline for all developer documentation submissions.

 ---